 As a wildlife photographer, and writer, I connect people with nature through photos and stories.
 Many of my photos were shot from my kayak while traveling down the St. Croix National Scenic River that borders Wisconsin and Minnesota, or on Lemon Bay, an estuary in southwest Florida.
 Movement of the water presents challenges to rendering sharp images, so I wake early and enjoy morning light and calm winds.
 Capturing movement of wildlife reveals what the eye seldom sees clearly, such as the quiet determination of herons, the tenderness of wolves or the buoyancy of trumpeter swans as they glide in formation.
-When I kayak, I use a monopod with a Canon 7D attached to a 100-400 telephoto lens.
-When photographing from land, I use a 600 mm lens attached to a 1D Mark IV Canon camera on a Gitzo tripod with a Wimberly head.
+When I kayak, I use a monopod with a Canon 7D or 1D Mark IV attached to a 100-400 telephoto lens.
+When photographing from land, I use a 600 mm lens attached to a 1DX or 1D Mark IV Canon camera on a Gitzo tripod with a Wimberly head.
 I prefer to print images on silk to create a unique quality to my photography.

 My goal as a photographer is to create appreciation for the beauty and fragility of this planet, especially water ecosystems, such as the estuaries in Florida, the rivers in Wisconsin, and the lakes in Minnesota.
 Photographing wildlife requires stillness.
 This challenges me to slow down as I listen to nature speaking to me.
 I take care not to disturb wildlife, preferring to capture critter's behaviors in their natural habitat.
 My kayak serves as a blind, moving so slowly that the turtle stays on its log, the eagle continues feeding her young and the heron stalks.
 Combining language with photographs allows me to tell stories, such as the pro bono work I've created for the National Park Service, Stump Pass State Park, the Minnesota Audubon Society and Wildflower Preserve, part of Lemon Bay Conservancy.